Negative Sampling in Recommendation: A Survey and Future Directions: Negative Sampling in Multiple Practical Recommendation Scenarios

 \subsection{Multi-modal Recommendation}

-Multi-modal Recommendation (MMR) is crucial in real-world recommendation applications with massive modality-specific information, that is, micro-videos, images, audio, and text \cite{A11, F25}.
-Since the multi-modal information characteristics may reflect users' actual preferences within the fine-grained modality level \cite{C24}, the idealized multi-modal recommender possesses the capacity to uncover the hidden relationships between different modalities and recover the complementary information that can not be captured by the traditional CF methods \cite{DONG2024101989}.
-To achieve satisfactory performance, MMR methods typically require a substantial amount of both positive (present in the observed interactions) and negative items (obscured within the unobserved interactions) to train the recommenders in a supervised manner.
+Multi-modal Recommendation (MMR) is crucial in real-world recommendation applications with massive modality-specific information, that is, micro-videos, images, audio, and text \cite{wang2023sequential, F25, MCDRec}.
+Since the multi-modal information may reflect users' actual preferences within the fine-grained modality level \cite{C24}, the idealized multi-modal recommender possesses the capacity to uncover the hidden relationships between different modalities and recover the complementary information that can not be captured by CR methods \cite{DONG2024101989}.
+To achieve satisfactory performance, MMR methods typically require a substantial amount of both positive (present in the observed interactions) and negative items (obscured within the unobserved interactions) to train recommenders in a supervised manner.
 This motivates researchers to explore how to sample more informative negative instances that better align with users' actual preferences with the multi-modal knowledge.
-Similar to other recommendation scenarios, most of related studies commonly apply SNS (uniform SNS \cite{A11,A81} and predefined SNS \cite{A66,A67}) to select negative samples in MMR.
-Some works also investigate the hidden correlations within the items' multiple modalities to conduct the modalities-aware CL pairs.
+Similar to other recommendation scenarios, most related studies commonly apply SNS \cite{wang2023sequential,A81,A67} to select negative samples in MMR.
+Some works also investigate the hidden correlations within the items' multiple modalities to conduct the modality-aware CL pairs.
 For the traditional negative sampling strategies, FairNeg \cite{C24} achieves debiased recommendation via capturing the group-level unfairness and balancing the sampling probabilities of each semantic group.
 RPRM \cite{E10} attempts to model the review properties' consistency among different items and consequently sample the negatives with similar review properties of positive samples.
-POWERec \cite{DONG2024101989} leverages the strength of the multi-modal representations learned from the identical item to enhance user interest understanding in the unreliable modality, making all the modality-specific user interests to be fully learned.
-These negative sampling strategies can incorporate the multi-modal information to intelligently refine the selection of the relevant negative instances, which exhibits meaningful semantic relationships with the positive samples and closely aligns with the user's intricate interests.
+POWERec \cite{DONG2024101989} leverages the strength of multi-modal representations learned from the identical item to enhance user interest understanding in the unreliable modality, making all the modality-specific user interests to be fully learned.
+These algorithms can incorporate the multi-modal information to intelligently refine the selection of the relevant negative instances, which exhibits meaningful semantic relationships with the positive samples and closely aligns with the user's intricate interests.